Green Guru LLC Irrigation & Landscape Lighting

 Voltage drop basics (the #1 performance killer)

-Voltage drop is what causes a system to look great near the transformer and weak at the far end.
+Voltage drop is what causes a system to look strong near the transformer and weak at the far end.
 It is driven by distance, load (wattage), and wire gauge.
-The fix is almost always a better wiring plan: rebalance runs, shorten the longest leg, use thicker wire, or use transformer taps strategically.
+The fix is usually a better power layout, not just brighter lamps.

 Related: Troubleshooting voltage drop.